Made from scratch Buttermilk Cornbread Muffins are almost as easy as a mix but made with a few simple, pure ingredients.

 Readers have also asked where to find it.
 In most every case it is found in the baking products aisle of your grocery right next to the cornmeal and flour.
 You may have been looking at it for years and not realized it was there.

-Tips for making the best buttermilk cornbread muffins!
+Tips for making the best corn muffins!

 - Start with eggs that are at room temperature.
 If you forgot to set them out they can sit in a bowl of very warm water for a few minutes.